sashadt/docs/docs/dtgateway_systemalerts.md

 The GET API returns the existing SMTP configuration in the gateway.
 As mentioned above, the SMTP-password value is never returned for security reasons.

+## Authorization Support for Alerts and Topics

+Starting with RTS 3.8, access to alerts will be restricted based on alert owner.
+A user can view and manage only his own alerts.
+A user with admin role will have complete access to all alerts including those of other users.

+A user will also have restricted access to topics.
+A user can only view and access topics for applications started by him.
+Access to topics "cluster.metrics" and "applications" will be restricted to users who have permission to view global configuration(VIEW_GLOBAL_CONFIG).
+A user with admin role will have access to all topics of all users as well as cluster.metrics and applications.

+With the above restriction on topic data, the alert condition provided while creating system alerts can only utilize alert topics which are accessible to alert owner.
+Hence, a non-admin user A cannot create alerts with conditions using topic data of application(s) started by another user B.

 ## Managing and viewing alerts